cloudposse/github-action-matrix-extended/README.md

 ```

 > [!WARNING]
-> Restrict concurrency to avoid DDOS GitHub Actions API and get restriction on your account.
+> Make sure you [restrict the concurrency](https://docs.github.com/en/actions/using-jobs/using-concurrency) of your jobs to avoid DDOS'ing the GitHub Actions API, which might cause restrictions to be applied to your account.
 >
 >   | Matrix max nested level | First Matrix Concurrency | Second Matrix Concurrency | Third Matrix Concurrency |
 >   |-------------------------|--------------------------|---------------------------|--------------------------|